 - Bears a record of a steady increase in responsibility within his/her career

-- Exhibits positive influence on those underneath his/her leadership
+- Exhibits positive influence on those within his/her leadership scope

 - Displays integrity and portrays highest ethical standard among colleagues and individuals

-Eloise Broner, President and CEO of Good Samaritan Hospital, was recognized as one of these individuals and was presented with the National Diversity Council Glass Ceiling Award.
+Eloise Broner, president of Good Samaritan Hospital, was recognized as one of these individuals and was presented with the National Diversity Council Glass Ceiling Award.

 2013 Community Leader of the Year

 Sister Carol Bauer, SC, was named the 2013 Community Leader of the Year from Catholic Social Services of the Miami Valley.